xieyuheng/biysc2021-notes/src/appendix-a-pretty-symbols-in-lean.md

 ---
-title: Pretty Symbols in Lean
+title: "Appendix A: Pretty Symbols in Lean"
 ---

 TODO